Rent safe and private dog parks hosted by locals

 What to do about your dog’s whining

 You can learn more about your dog’s whining here.
+We break down everything you need to know about your dog’s cries.

 Growling: Why do dogs growl?

-It’s perfectly normal for your dog to growl on occasion depending on the situation and context at hand.
-A growl often means your companion is feeling uncomfortable and is trying to let you know before escalating to more extreme aggression displays like lunging, snapping, or actually biting.
+A growl often means your companion feels uncomfortable and is trying to let you know right away—before escalating to more extreme aggression displays like lunging, air snapping, or actually biting.

 dog growls or howls while standing in a living room